ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

   Locate the binary file and drag it onto the disk drive name for the board (for example, `DIS_L4IOT`).

+  Wait for the file transfer to complete.

+1. Run the application

-  After the file transfer is complete, press the reset button on the board.
-You should see the LED blinking.
+  Press the reset button on the board.
+You should see the led blinking.

 1. (Optional) Run automated tests.